Season 1, episode 3: “Kill Me Now”

 MRS. SHALES: Now go away.
 My Advil is wearing off.

-LORELAI: Why don’t you go up to your room and have a fabulous bubble bath, and I’ll send up some wine and a masseuse who bears a remarkable resemblance to Antonio Banderas.
+LORELAI: Why don’t you go up to your room and have a fabulous bubble bath, and I’ll send up some wine and a masseuse who bears a remarkable resemblance to Antonio Banderas?

 — Technically, a masseuse is a female massage therapist, and a masseur is a male one.
 However, either term can have iffy connotations due to the use of “massage parlors” as fronts for illegal sex work operations (Massage Magazine).